PAB-me-uk/dev-docker-image/README.md

 ## Notes

-Volume is mounted as `/workspace` files within this directory will be persisted
+Volume is mounted as `/workspace` files within this directory will be persisted unless you delete the volume

 Other paths within container will be lost if the container is removed or recreated.

-If using WSL 2.0 you should checkout this code and use within a WSL2.0 OS for best performance rather than using directly in windows.
-See https://docs.docker.com/docker-for-windows/wsl/ for more information